Should be used with caution: proportion has a Margin of Error (MoE) >10 percentage points and/or proportion ± MoE equals <0% or >100%.

 -

-Does the proportion of people with disability who experienced assault and sought advice or support vary by disability group?
+Does the proportion of people with disability who experienced physical assault by a male and sought advice or support vary by disability group?

-The data in the graph and the table below show the proportion of adults with disability (aged 18 and over) who experienced assault and sought advice or support after the most recent incident, by disability group.
-In 2016, 61% of adults with psychological disability reported seeking advice or support after the most recent incident of assault, compared with 51% of adults with sight, hearing or speech disability.
+The data in the graph and the table below show the proportion of adults with disability (aged 18 and over) who experienced physical assault by a male in the past 10 years and sought advice or support after the most recent incident, by disability group.
+In 2021–22, 58% of adults with physical restriction or psychosocial disability reported seeking advice or support after the most recent incident of physical assault by a male (please note that all reported proportions have a high margin of error and should be used with caution).

 Source: Australian Bureau of Statistics – Personal Safety Survey (PSS) | Data source overview